 As considered in the PBL section above, effective classroom management strategies that are underpinned by positive school-wide systems are demonstrated by extensive research to increase positive behaviours, engagement and achievement.

-According to the extensive meta-analysis carried out by the US Nation Council on Teacher Quality, the five most effective strategies for positive classroom management are:
+According to the extensive meta-analysis carried out by the US National Council on Teacher Quality, the five most effective strategies for positive classroom management are:

 - Fostering and maintaining student engagement